DarekGit/detr/README.md

 **Observations:**
 1. The proposed model works well for 100 objects in an image.
 For the 2000 objects required for WiderFace, there is no learning capacity.
 It remains to be verified whether the transformer in the proposed structure can achieve the required parameters. <br>
 2. In the case of tests limited to 100 objects per image, the AP results converge for large objects to the results for Faster R-CNN, are significantly worse for medium-sized objects  and practically negligible for small objects. <br>
-Note that the tests were performed without augmentation.
+Note that the tests were performed without augmentation.<br>
+faster_rcnn_R_50_FPN_gn [results](https://github.com/DarekGit/FACES_DNN/blob/906780da787ad7544ad9895fbd785d12fa079690/notebooks/06_02_WIDERFACE_TEST.ipynb)-  AP:	31.40;  AP50:	57.14: APs:	31.57; 	APm: 21.64; 	APm:53.46; 	APl: 61.38
 <br><br>

-**In case of  face detection, further work on DeTr is required to improve AP scores to the level of Faster R-CNN.**
+**In case of  face detection, further work on DeTr is required to improve AP scores to the level of Faster R-CNN - 32%.**
 <br><br>

 **DE⫶TR**: End-to-End Object Detection with Transformers